openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 but if that is not the case, start from checking the assisted-service logs as there may be more errors related to the BMH.

+---
 - Node boots, but nothing else seems to be happening

 Check that an agent has been registered for this cluster and BMH.
 You can verify this by chekcing the existing agents and find the one that has an interface with a MacAddress that matches the BMH `BootMACAddress`.

+Remember that in between the node booting from the Discovery ISO and the Agent CR being created you may need to wait a few minutes.

 If there is an agent, the next thing to check is that all validations have passed.
 This can be done by inspecting the `ClusterDeployment` and verify that the validation phase has succeeded.